PilotMiaoumi/Susthesis/README.md

-Fork of Synthesis theme for BetterDiscord with custom stuff for my Vesktop Client.
+Fork of Synthesis theme for BetterDiscord removing some text I didnt like.